-“The journey of the Spirit Horse is a remarkable learning path experience: we can open our hearts to a majestic story that will bring us pride, wonder and healing.
-All audiences and learners alike will now have an opportunity keep that Spirit alive.
-In this story of the little ponies there are many lessons we can learn.
-We thank all of the people who have made this possible.
-Meegwetch.”
+“The journey of the Spirit Horse is a remarkable learning path experience: we can open our hearts to a majestic story that will bring us pride, wonder and healing.”

 Elder Alison Cox